igorrohal/interview-test/README.md

 The task is to unit-test a single Java class to demonstrate both your testing and Java skills.
 The following will be used as the most important metrics:

-- tests being runnable and the project compilable
 - fulfilling the task of the class being well unit-tested
 - following best practices and submitting clean and self-explanatory code
+- the result should be a compilable and testable maven Java 8 project

 You are allowed to: